-NCED PhD supplementary scholarships will be offered to highly ranked PhD students that are enrolled full‐time and hold either an Australian Postgraduate Award (APA) or other recognised Commonwealth scholarship for full‐time research leading to the award of a PhD.
-The maximum value of the NCED PhD Supplementary Scholarship will be $30,000 over three years, with a maximum payable amount of $10,000 per annum.
+NCEDA PhD supplementary scholarships were offered to highly ranked PhD students that are enrolled full‐time and hold either an Australian Postgraduate Award (APA) or other recognised Commonwealth scholarship for full‐time research leading to the award of a PhD.
+The maximum value of the NCEDA PhD Supplementary Scholarship was $30,000 over three years, with a maximum payable amount of $10,000 per annum.

 - Ashok Aryal, Curtin University, Investigation on Fouling of Membranes for Wastewater Treatment and Resuse

 - Daniel Clarke, Edith Cowan University, Stand Alone Solar‐Hydrogen Energy System for Remote Areas with Integrated Reverse Osmosis